BarrySunderland/influx/README.md

 }
 ```

-You can force the client to send the data using Flush().
-You’ve seen this in the previous example.

-writeAPI.Flush()

-However, based on my experience with time-series databases, don’t use the Flush methods everywhere.
+Don’t use the Flush methods everywhere.
 Even if it seems reasonable to write the data instantly to the database, it can significantly affect performance.
 Instead, use the Batch Size option.